tuler/riscv-python-wheels/README.md

 The configuration variables are:

--   PIP_INDEX_URL: The URL of the pip index where the wheel files will be uploaded.
+-   `PIP_INDEX_URL`: The URL of the pip index where the wheel files will be uploaded.
 Defaults to `https://think-and-dev.github.io/riscv-python-wheels/pip-index/`
--   PIP_TRUSTED_HOST: The trusted host for the pip index.
+-   `PIP_TRUSTED_HOST`: The trusted host for the pip index.
 Defaults to `think-and-dev.github.io`
--   PIP_OUTPUT_REL_DIR: The relative directory where the wheel files will be stored.
+-   `PIP_OUTPUT_REL_DIR`: The relative directory where the wheel files will be stored.
 Defaults to `./wheels`
--   PIP_REQUIREMENTS_FILE: The file containing the Python package requirements.
+-   `PIP_REQUIREMENTS_FILE`: The file containing the Python package requirements.
 Defaults to `packages-to-build.requirements.txt`
--   PIP_INDEX_DIR: The directory where the pip index files will be stored.
+-   `PIP_INDEX_DIR`: The directory where the pip index files will be stored.
 Defaults to `pip-index`
--   WHL_BINARY_BASE_URL: The base URL for the binary wheel files.
+-   `WHL_BINARY_BASE_URL`: The base URL for the binary wheel files.
 Defaults to `https://raw.githubusercontent.com/think-and-dev/riscv-python-wheels/main/wheels`
--   LOCAL_INDEX_PORT: The port number for serving the local pip index.
+-   `LOCAL_INDEX_PORT`: The port number for serving the local pip index.
 Defaults to `8000`
--   TMP_LOCAL_INDEX_DIR: The temporary directory for the local pip index.
+-   `TMP_LOCAL_INDEX_DIR`: The temporary directory for the local pip index.
 Defaults to `./local-pip-index`

 In order to modify the variables used, include the new variables in the make task call.
 For example: